Invasive earthworms of North America: Effects

-Effects on organisms
+Effects on plants

-Without the nutrients available, some species that provide important biological niches to the ecosystem may be eradicated.
-In addition, young plants may be unable to grow without the surface nitrogen source provided by the layer of detritus.
+Because earthworms take away valuable nutrients needed by plants, young plants may be unable to grow without the surface nitrogen source provided by the layer of detritus.
 Since young plants do not have the deep root systems that older trees have, they often cannot obtain enough nutrients to survive.
 Thus, few saplings or under-canopy plants grow to full maturity and generally only the larger trees with extensive root systems survive.
 The addition of earthworms to an environment has been shown to decrease mycorrhizal associations with roots.
 This adds to the problem of finding available nutrients for plants.
-Specifically, trees like poplar, birch, and maples are disfavored by the change in habitat, as are many forest herbs like Aralia, Viola, and Botrychium.
-These plants may be eradicated from the temperate forests after only months of the invasives' presence.
-Also, when a decrease in overall ground cover and canopy vegetation occurs, food for other organisms becomes scarce.
-As a result, some organisms are forced to leave the areas, and the few plants remaining are often eaten shortly after germination.
+Many different species of earthworms throughout Northern Minnesota and Wisconsin have been connected with the reduction of native plants.
+Specifically, trees like poplar, birch, and maple are disfavored by the change in habitat, as are many forest herbs like Aralia, Viola, and Botrychium.
+These plants are strongly negatively effected by the activity of invading earthworms.
+When a decrease in overall ground cover and canopy vegetation occurs, the few plants remaining are often eaten shortly after germination.

+Generally, with the addition of earthworms to a forest, a decrease in diversity is observed, and often other exotic species follow that can survive the nutrient-diminished environment better than the natives.
+It has been observed that the presence of earthworms has a strong positive effect on the biomass of invasive plant species.
+For example, in newly invaded forests buckthorn and garlic mustard, both invasive species, increase notably in population density.

+Effects on animals

+When invasive earthworms cause a decrease in overall ground cover and canopy vegetation, food for other organisms becomes scarce.
+As a result, some organisms are forced to leave the areas.
 With decreased ground-level vegetation, many terrestrial organisms like insects, small mammals, and other vertebrates must compete for fewer resources, leading to decreased diversity and population.
 In addition, the native species of worms may be unable to compete with the introduced species because the native ones are not well adapted to the new conditions of the forest soil.
-Moreover, the decrease in plant biomass due to specie richness effects earthworms is directly related with trophic levels.
+For example, Millipedes in particular are competing for resources with Asian earthworms in the southern Appalachian Mountains.
+Moreover, the decrease in plant biomass due to species richness affects earthworms is directly related to trophic levels.
 The lower trophic levels are affected less than the higher trophic levels.

-Generally, with the addition of earthworms to a forest, a decrease in diversity is observed, and often other exotic species follow that can survive the nutrient diminished environment better than the natives.
-For example, in newly invaded forests buckthorn and garlic mustard, both invasive species, increase notably in population density.
-To summarize, there is a decrease in diversity, seedling populations, forest floor organic matter volume, and overall habitat quality.
-In addition, there is often an increase in invasive species and decreased diversity of non-plant organisms.